8th Grade Transition to High Schools for Families New to U.S. Public Schools

 Differences between Middle and High School

-- Trimester to Semester system
+- Middle school - Trimester system to High school - Semester system

 - Finals given at the end of the semester (modified schedule for whole school)